-In this competing world, the ultimate goal of a Mobile App Development Company is to choose a cross-platform framework which should enable developers to write a single codebase and deploy it across multiple platforms, sharing as much code and thus, time and money as possible.
-In that way, we can provide help to our customers in choosing a right framework which might best support them to achieve their goals.
+In this competing world, the ultimate goal of a Mobile App Development Company is to choose a cross-platform framework that should enable developers to write a single codebase and deploy it across multiple platforms, sharing as much code and thus, time and money as possible.
+In that way, we can provide help to our customers in choosing the right framework that might best support them to achieve their goals.

 Flutter is a mobile app SDK (software development kit) built by Google that allows us to create high-performance, high-fidelity and extremely fast applications that can run on multiple platforms like Android and iOS.
 Now, what makes flutter powerful as it has a thin layer of C/C++ code but most of its systems are implemented in Dart (Dart is a general-purpose programming language originally developed by Google ) that developers can easily approach read, replace, or remove.
 This gives developers tremendous control over the system.

 - Progressive Web Apps (PWA)

 - Kotlin Native

 Of that list, we picked the two most popular solutions of 2021 which are ReactNative vs Flutter.

 Flutter vs React Native – Battle for the best framework in 2021?

 Dart is a general-purpose programming language that was developed by Google in2011.
 Developers at Google and others use Dart to create high-quality, mission-critical apps for iOS, Android, and the web.
 With features aimed at client-side development, Dart is a great fit for both mobile and web apps.

 React Native’s application architecture is known as Flux.
 Facebook uses Flux to build client-side web applications.
 Every framework mostly follows the MVC framework.
 The unidirectional data flow is the main concept of Flux. here React takes care of the view part and Flux, a programming pattern takes care of the model in the MVC.